 The site is within Flood Zone 1.
 The supporting information confirms that the Environmental Impact Assessment found few effects or likely impacts of the proposed development that are significant or adverse and in all cases there are proposed mitigation measures, including a Sustainable Drainage System, to address concerns.

-The Sustainable Drainage System originally proposed three balancing ponds to the south of the site, however this has been upgraded to meet the Environment Agency's comments.
-Exact details can be secured by condition at reserved matters stage.
+The Sustainable Drainage System originally proposed three balancing ponds to the south of the site, however these were upgraded following the Environment Agency's comments under W/13/0776.
+The Environment Agency have raised no objection to the development, subject to a condition to secure a scheme to manage surface water.